Dairy Free Blueberry Muffins

 I’m sure you have heard about chia seeds and their super food qualities.
 They come from a plant named Salvia hispanica, which was once a large food source, farmed in Guatemala and Mexico.
 They contain about 5 grams of fiber per tablespoon, along with omega-3 fatty acid and alpha-linoleic acid.
 Chia seeds have a long shelf storage life of about 4-5 years.

 These dairy free blueberry chia muffins combine the health benefits of both chia seeds and blueberries!
 I love food that adds health to your diet instead of taking away from it.
 These do just that.
+For more muffin recipes that are made using fruit and squash check out these pumpkin muffins and my banana oat muffins.

 The contents of this blog are for your educational purposes only and are not intended to offer up any personal medical advice.
 You should seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or in relation to nutritional advice.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog.